 It is also best to avoid using terbinafine and ciclopirox (Loprox) cream with a cortisone cream because they have stronger anti-inflammatory effects.

-People should not use a cortisone cream alone on a fungal infection as the steroid may worsen the infection.
-If cortisone is necessary, a person should use it alongside an antifungal treatment.
+People should not use a cortisone cream alone on a fungal infection as the steroid may

 In infants, parents or caregivers can use emollients to treat yeast infections.
 These will soften and loosen the scales.

 Doctors can diagnose a yeast infection on the face by carrying out a physical examination.

 Sometimes, doctors will collect samples of the infection to confirm which pathogen caused the infection.